brettz9/asyouwish/README.md

 Obviously allowing privileges may be dangerous if used by a malicious site (as with addons), so there needs to be a way to inform the user that there is a request and allow them to refuse or accept.
-AsYouWish tries to provide this.
+AsYouWish tries to provide this (the beta is also available for testing via the Mozilla [Addon Builder](https://builder.addons.mozilla.org/package/164286/latest/) site, though I have to emphasize again that this has not been reviewed for security!

 Access is granted to specific URLs, not including the query string/hash.
 Privileges do not apply site or even folder wide to allow a greater sense of security and choice in case a